-The relevant forms can be found on the HDB website.
+The relevant documents can be found on this HDB webpage.

 Special notes if you are applying to the URA

-If you have a company and are applying to the URA, you’ll need to log into GoBusiness Licensing using your SingPass account and not your CorpPass account.
+If you have a company and are applying to the URA, you’ll need to log into GoBusiness Licensing using your SingPass account as an individual instead of as a business user.

 Also, the applicant type should be “Occupant” instead of “Owner”.
 (This option appears on the second page of the application form.)